 A: The first steps should precede any public announcement and are designed to better understand the scope of the problem in your marketplace:

-- This analysis can help make sure ads you sell locally to local businesses are “whitelisted” by ad-blocking companies so your organization continues to be the best possible means for local-market advertisers to reach local-market customers.
+- Sell ads to local businesses that are “whitelisted” by ad-blockers so your website is the best possible means for local advertisers to reach local audiences.

-- At the same time, you can decide the extent to which — when “Privacy Town” goes public — you want to encourage your users to get privacy protected, since it actually improves your competitive ability to sell advertising locally.
+- Encourage your users to get privacy protected, since it improves your competitive ability to sell advertising locally.

 Q: OK, so I have the analytics and competitive research underway.
 What’s next?